 -Social distancing is required at all times in the commons and the sanctuary.

--All attendees must remain in their pew for the duration of Mass with the exception of receiving Communion.
+-All attendees will be directed to their seats by an usher or pastoral staff and must remain in these seats for the duration of Mass with the exception of receiving Communion.

 -Communion will be offered in the form of the host only and must be received by hand.